tinyleafgreens/devrel_assessment/README.md

 ![TestNet final box storage](/images/testnet_app_box_storage.png)

 # Conclusion
-This results of the project were a success on both LocalNet and Testnet.
+This results of the project were a success on both LocalNet and TestNet.
 This was a fun project and I really enjoyed diving into it.